gyuho/learn/doc/etcd_raft_algorithm/README.md

   calls, so that the minority of slow servers do not affect the overall performance.
-- **`log commit`**: A leader `commits` a log entry only after the leader has replicated the entry on the majority of servers in a cluster.
-Such log entry is safe to be applied to state machines. `commit` also includes preceding entries, such as the ones from previous leaders.
+- **`log commit`**: A leader `commits` a log entry only after the leader has replicated the entry on majority of servers in a cluster.
+Then such entry is safe to be applied to state machines. `commit` also includes preceding entries, such as the ones from previous leaders.
 This is done by the leader keeping track of the highest index to commit.